codr7/gfoo/README.md

 [1 2 3 4 5 6]
 ```

-Threads may be paused until next call, which returns the specified argument.
+Threads may be paused until next call, which then returns the specified argument.

 ```
   thread: () {1 pause: 2 3}